 If you suspect a problem with a tobacco product, you can report it online using the Safety Reporting Portal.

 This online reporting system allows you to let FDA know when you suspect there is an unexpected health or safety issue with a specific tobacco product.

 You may submit reports about any tobacco product, including cigarettes, roll-your-own cigarettes, cigars, smokeless tobacco, electronic cigarettes, as well as components and parts of such products.

 FDA is interested in reports from consumers about tobacco products that:

 - are damaged

 - are defective

-The FDA also wants to know if tobacco product users have experienced an unexpected health or safety problem they believe has been caused by use of a particular tobacco product, which could include:
+FDA also wants to know if you have experienced an unexpected health or safety problem that you believe to have been caused by use of a particular tobacco product, which could include: